Olexii-US/nodejs-contactsAPI-MariaDB/readme.md

-## Contacts book API with possibility to add, delete, edit contacts.
+# Contacts book API with possibility to add, delete, edit contacts.

 This backend is based on MariaDB.
+I have the same project but on MongoDB: https://github.com/Olexii-US/nodejs-homework-contactsAPI

 ## Here is DB structure: